Fraunhofer-SIT/charra/README.md

   This Make flag is part of the CHARRA `Makefile` and adds the `-fsanitize=address` argument to `CFLAGS` and `LDFLAGS`.

-## Running Attester and Verifier on different Devices
+## Run Attester and Verifier on different Devices

 The attester and verifier can be used on two different devices.
 To do that, you have to provide an external network for the attester Docker container.